 A Bundt pan filled with smooth red cake batter on a white marble surface.

-• Remove the bundt cake from the oven then set a timer for ten minutes.
-After which time invert the cake onto a cooling rack to completely cool.
+• Remove the bundt cake from the oven then set a timer for 10 minutes.
+After 10 minutes, invert the cake onto a cooling rack to completely cool.

 A chocolate Bundt cake in a scalloped Bundt pan resting on a round cooling rack atop a marble surface.